wmde/software.wikimedia.de/README.md

 After cloning the repo, run `composer install` in the root directory.

 For running the application, execute `php -S 0:8000 -t web` in the root directory.
-No need to have a real server set up.
+This makes the site avilable at `http://localhost:8000/` in your browser.

 There are a few smoke tests that can be run with `vendor/bin/phpunit`